 WARNING: Where specified in the presumption, only those stated peace Officers defined by specific penal code sections get the presumption.
+There may be specific conditions or precursors to the application of a presumption.
+Where the application of a presumption is in doubt, seek the advice of counsel.

-After 1-1-07 no apportionment of Permanent Disability resulting from any presumptive injury unless a prior award exists.
-See §4663(e) & §4664.
-Presumption arises only after 5 years; and for LC §3213.2, Lower Back presumption, additionally requires a duty belt is a condition of employment
+^{} Presumption arises only after 5 years; and for LC §3213.2, Lower Back presumption, additionally requires a duty belt is a condition of employment.